panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 The implicit new functions creation might happen when a parent component defines a callback for its child.
 Let's study how this can break memoization, and how to fix it.

-The following component `Logout` accepts a callback prop:
+The following component `Logout` accepts a callback prop `onLogout`:

 ```jsx
 function Logout({ username, onLogout }) {